 Healthcare workers can acquire HIV infection through occupational exposures.
-As of December 31, 2013, there were due to splashes with even overtly bloody contaminated body fluids is thought to be near zero.
+As of December 31, 2013, there were 58 confirmed occupational transmissions of HIV and 150 possible transmissions reported in the United States.
+Of these, only one confirmed case has been reported since 1999.
+The risk of a healthcare worker becoming infected with HIV after being exposed to a needle stick contaminated with HIV-infected blood at work is 0.23%.
+Risk of exposure due to splashes with even overtly bloody contaminated body fluids is thought to be near zero.